edgio-docs/edgio-docs/src/guides/performance/rules/conditions.md

 **Key information:**

 -   Specify a country through its country code.
+-   Specify multiple country codes by delimiting each one with a single space.
 -   The `EU` and `AP` country codes do not encompass all IP addresses in those regions.
 -   Certain requests may not return a valid country code.
 A question mark (i.e., ?) will match requests for which a valid country code could not be determined.
 -   Country codes are case-sensitive.